 Home of The Great Stalacpipe Organ, the Cathedral draws visitors from all over the world.
 The Great Stalacpipe Organ was invented by Mr. Leland Sprinkle in 1954.
 Throughout the cave, he tested thousands of stalagmites and stalactites for just the right tone and frequency.
 He then added pneumonic hammers wired and synced to the keys of the organ.
 When struck, the hammers activate, creating an audible tone similar to that of a normal organ.
 There are 37 stalactites and stalagmites hooked to the organ, spanning 3.5 acres of Luray Caverns.
 The Great Stalacpipe Organ is the largest in the world.

 The Cathedral used to have year-round dance parties!
 Because the cave is a consistent 54-degree temperature, the Cathedral was a great place to host events.
+Can you imagine the photos they got dancing in the cave?!

 The Wishing Well is the deepest part of the cave.
 Traditionally, visitors have enjoyed throwing money into the Wishing Well to be collected each year and given to charity.